Go Ad-Free

 Sunlight or Pills?

-Dutch scientists have recently pointed out that sunlight may go beyond providing adequate vitamin D (Medical Hypotheses, Dec., 2016).
+Dutch scientists have pointed out that sunlight may go beyond providing adequate vitamin D (Medical Hypotheses, Dec., 2016).
 In addition, sunlight affects our natural clocks (circadian rhythm), and through that has an impact on the immune system.
 They point out that in Europe people with intermittent sun exposure are more prone to the deadly skin cancer melanoma, while those with more regular exposure are at lower risk.

 Symptoms of Vitamin D Deficiency